CERTCC/Vultron/docs/process_models/rm/index.md

 later, once more information has arrived.
 However, there is nothing stopping a Participant from instituting a process that goes from _Valid_ to _Deferred_ to _Closed_ in rapid (even immediate) succession.

+!!! note ""
+    Participants MUST NOT close cases or reports from the _Valid_ state.

 #### Possible Report Management Histories